shawes/Mesh3D/README.md

-# Mesh Quadrats
+# Mesh 3D Qudrats

-Mesh quadrat is a command line tool that splits up rectangular 3D meshes into a number of specified qaudrats and calculates the area of each quadrat.
+Mesh 3D quadrat is a command line tool that splits up rectangular 3D meshes into a number of specified qaudrats and calculates the area of each quadrat.

 ## Version

-The current version is 2.0
+The current version is 2.1

 ## Usage